privacytrustlab/privacy_meter_dev/README.md

 #### Attacking other transformers

-To attack other transformers from Huggingface's `transformers` library, you need to modify `/models/utils.py` to include the new model in the `get_model` function.
+To attack other transformers from Hugging Face's `transformers` library, you need to modify `/models/utils.py` to include the new model in the `get_model` function.
 If you want to use different training pipelines, you can modify `/trainers/train_transformer.py` accordingly.
 You can also use other PEFT methods in the same file if you want to use more than LoRA.

 For other Pytorch models, you can create a new model architecture in `/models/` and modify the `get_model` function in `/models/utils.py` to include the new model.